hftbattle/documentation/en/HFAQ.md

 In case the best bid price is strictly less than the best ask price, the order book processing is stopped.
 Otherwise the process of the orders execution starts.
 Suppose the X order was a bid, that is an order to buy.
 Then opposite asks are taken one by one to execute against the X, in order of the price increase or, inside each price - in order of the placement time increase.
-The execution results in a new deal with the price of the passive executed order (ask, in this case) with the minimal of the two, involved in the deal orders, volume.
+The execution results in a new deal with the price of the passive executed order (ask, in this case) with the volume of minimal of the two orders, involved in the deal.
 The volume of the deal is subtracted from the volumes of the orders involved in the deal.
 And so the process goes, until the best bid price is less than the best ask price.